BenD2525/the-rescuers-p1/README.md

 The service currently has 4 dogs, although more could be added in future.
 This website aims to both find a home for the dogs in need, and also educate prospective dog-adopters on the benefits of having a dog.
 The target audience for the website is anyone who would like to adopt a dog, and anyone who is interested in learning about the benefits of adopting a dog.

 To meet the needs of this target audience, the website contains information on the health benefits of owning a dog, as well as why rescuing a dog is important.
 The website also contains an 'about us' page which contains information regarding the charity's history, mission and values.
 There is a 'meet the dogs' page which serves to showcase pictures of the current dogs that need re-homing, as well as a bio on each one.
-Lastly, the website also has a 'contact us' page which a form to enquire about a certain dog, and some information on when the inbox for enquiries is monitored.
+Lastly, the website also has a 'contact us' page with a form to enquire about a certain dog, and some information on when the inbox for enquiries is monitored.

 ![Responsive Design Image](../the-rescuers-p1/assets/screenshots/responsive.PNG)

+## Languages

+This site was created using the below languages:

+* HTML
+* CSS

 ## UX